Guide: Flexible vs. Stiff Running Shoes

 Flexibility changes with cold weather

-We’ve started doing this once we realized running shoe experts around the world report different experiences depending on the temperature.
-The most curious case was Bondi 7 where we read everything from “extremely stiff” to “really flexible”.
+Shoe experts and enthusiasts around the world reported different experiences depending on the temperature.
+The most curious case was Bondi 7, where we read everything from “extremely stiff” to “really flexible”.

 Stiffness vs. hardness & Flexibility vs. softness